 Description

 If you’re nervous to make fondue at home, don’t be – it’s a seriously simple process with minimal ingredients required.
-For this recipe, 3 types of cheese slowly melt into a garlicky white wine sauce, creating an irresistibly rich & creamy fondue.
+For this recipe, 3 types of cheese slowly melt into a garlicky white wine sauce, creating an irresistibly rich and creamy fondue.
 Refer to the blog post, above, for some fondue troubleshooting tips.

 Pair your cheese fondue with your favorite dippers for an easy-yet-special Valentine’s Day or cozy date night in!